TimHeckel/SignalGrr/README.md

 SignalGrr
 =========

 A SignalR server that allows hubs to be defined purely in client-side javascript.
+This is now available at Appharbor, just create a $.hubConnection("http(s)://signalgrr.apphb.com").
+See below for a full example.

 This code is 100% due to the hard work of David Fowler, who provided me with the [original sample code](https://github.com/davidfowl/SignalR.Relay).